 I am currently holding the position of Oman Research Fellow at the Leibniz Zentrum Moderner Orient (ZMO) in Berlin.

-Morano, R. (forthcoming, 2022).
+- Morano, R. 2022.
 Diachronic variation in the Omani Arabic of the al-ˁAwābī district: from Carl Reinhardt (1894) to the present day.
 Cambridge Semitic Languages and Cultures series.
-OpenPublishers
+OpenPublishers.
+Available Open-Access.

-Bettega, S. & Morano, R. (eds.)
+- Bettega, S. & Morano, R. (eds.)
 2022.
 The Classification of Arabic Dialects: Traditional Approaches, New Proposals, and Methodological Problems.
 Languages.
 Special issue.
 Basel (Switzerland): MDPI [online].
-Available here.
+Available online.

-Morano, R. 2021.
+- Morano, R. 2021.
 The Fertile Coast.
 The Governorates.
 Al Batinah.
 Collection by the Anglo-Omani Society in London.
-Available here.
+Available online.

-In 2022, I have been awarded the Oman Research Grant funded by the Sultan Qaboos High Centre for Culture and Science (Muscat, Oman) for a three-month visiting post at Leibniz-Zentrum Moderner Orient (ZMO) in Berlin (€7,500).
+In 2022, I was awarded the Oman Research Grant funded by the Sultan Qaboos High Centre for Culture and Science (Muscat, Oman) for a three-month visiting post at Leibniz-Zentrum Moderner Orient (ZMO) in Berlin (€7,500).

-In 2019, I have been awarded the PGR Experience Fund for the organisation of the workshop “Hidden Voices of Arabia: Language Documentation in the Arabian Peninsula” (£500)
+In 2019, I was awarded the PGR Experience Fund for the organisation of the workshop “Hidden Voices of Arabia: Language Documentation in the Arabian Peninsula” (£500)